weirdyang/html5-regular/readme.md

 # About

-this a modified version the [html5-boilerplate](https://github.com/h5bp/html5-boilerplate).
+this a modified version of [html5-boilerplate](https://github.com/h5bp/html5-boilerplate).

 # Modifications